Barmy in Wonderland

 Wodehouse adapted the novel from a play, The Butter and Egg Man (1925), by George S. Kaufman and, echoing Shakespeare's dedication of his Sonnets, dedicated the US edition to "the onlie begetter of these in sonnets, Mr G S K".

-The central character is Cyril "Barmy" Fotheringay-Phipps (pronounced "Fungy Fips"), an amiable young Englishman who falls in love with a spirited American girl named Eileen "Dinty" Moore and finds himself suddenly thrown into the daunting world of Broadway theatre after investing in a play.
+The central character is Cyril "Barmy" Fotheringay-Phipps (pronounced "Fungy Fips"), an amiable, somewhat gullible and pleasant young Englishman who falls in love with a spirited American girl named Eileen "Dinty" Moore and finds himself suddenly thrown into the daunting world of Broadway theatre after investing in a play.
+His nickname, "Barmy", was given to him as a not-overly-bright schoolchild who seemed willing to go along with anything, no matter how transparently absurd.
+He had first appeared in Wodehouse's 1936 short story "Tried in the Furnace", and in Barmy on Wonderland he makes reference to the events in that story.